2025 PHRF Spring Racing- Results

 Section 4 – Voting shall be by voice vote unless an office is contested, in which case voting shall be by paper ballot for the contested office.

-Section 5 – In the event that there is no nominee for an office, a majority of the Star-Board may appoint a member to serve in that position, provided, however, that the member has given his/her consent.
+Section 5 – In the event that there is no nominee for an office, a majority of the Star-Board may appoint a member to serve in that position, provided, however, that the member has given their consent.

 ARTICLE IX: AMENDMENTS